INSPIRATION

 STAR-STUDDED SKIES

-At Laisamis, we leave the tarmac for the graded wind farm road to our first night in one of my favourite villages, Ngurunit, which is located in the shadow of the Ndoto Mountains.
+At Laisamis, we leave the tarmac for the graded wind farm road for our first night in one of my favourite villages, Ngurunit, which is located in the shadow of the Ndoto Mountains.
 We arrive too late to investigate the rock slides so, after a well-deserved shower and a fantastic egg curry, the evening is spent out on the lugga photographing the star-studded skies for which Northern Kenya is famous.
 Morning comes too soon for me, but a stunning sunrise and great views of Mount Poi make up for a fitful sleep.

 Ngurunit (Brian Siambi)

 We continue north through the Korante Plain with the Nyiru Range to the east breaking the monotony of the landscape.
 This road has really improved the accessibility to the Eastern side of the lake, I do hope the county continues to maintain it.
-We stop at the Lake Turkana Wind Power Project’s offices to beg, borrow or steal some fuel and have a short stand-off with three armed guards in army fatigues.
+We stop at the Lake Turkana Wind Power Project’s offices to beg, borrow, or steal some fuel and have a short stand-off with three armed guards in army fatigues.
 It ends amicably or I wouldn’t be writing this.
 Onwards, we marvel at the scale of this project with its 365 wind turbines – it’s a massive and impressive undertaking.

 Lake Turkana Wind Power Project (Brian Siambi)